A Farmhouse Nursery Dresser Makeover

 I went back and forth on whether I wanted to sand it down after painting.
 This would have given it a more distressed look, similar to this furniture project.

-I decided not to in the end.
-But, I don’t have a particularly good reason as to why I chose not to distress it except I loved how it looked after painting 🙂
+I decided not to distress the furniture piece in the end.
+But, I don’t have a particularly good reason as to why I chose not to distress it except I loved how it looked after painting and I didn’t want to mess anything up 🙂

 A complete look at the finished DIY pink dresser makeover!
 The five-drawer dresser is painted a dark mauve pink color, and each drawer has new white round knob handles.